BoranT-3000/Colorize-black-and-white-images/README.md

 what they were going to do and Teacher told them to do colorizing the black and white images.
 When i searched, i found so many things and this is what i gathered around just for a start.
 I want to continue on this project.

+## Web App
+I did not know we could do such a thing.
+Maybe you do not know either thats why I m putting this app.py here just look it out

+1. intall streamlit with ->  pip install streamlit
+2. to work with it  -> streamlit run app.py
+3. open up the url given by program here you go.

 ## Before working with project